trevorstedman/QRMote/README.md

     element: 'my_qrmote_div',
     clientUrl: 'http://path/to/your/client/page' // do not use localhost here - otherwise it will not work on the phone });
+  // send and receive messages here using server.on and server.emit
 </script>
 ```